 Legal Cases Related to Wrongful Termination in Ohio

-1. Multinational Retail Corporation Pays $363,419 in Sexual Harassment and Retaliation Case
+1. Multinational Retail Corporation Pays $363,419 for Sexual Harassment and Retaliatory Discharge

 In EEOC v.
 Walmart Stores East, L.P., the U.S. Equal Employment Opportunity Commission (EEOC) sued the multinational retail corporation on behalf of Jamie Wells, an intellectually disabled employee at Walmart Store #1911 in Arkon, Ohio.